zimalex911/pillow/README.md

 Quick, vertical-friendly mini experience to showcase pillow use cases.
 Open `index.html` in any browser to run it.

+**Where to view it**
+- Local file: double-click `index.html`.
+- Local server (avoids CORS warnings): `python -m http.server 8000` then visit <http://localhost:8000> in your browser.
+- If you publish this repo to GitHub Pages or any static host, point the link straight to `index.html`.

 ## What you get
 - 9:16 stage with the pillow in the center and up to 12 mini-scenes arranged like a clock.
 - Tap/hover a scene to pull it into focus with copy and a soft spotlight.